-When we talk about capital markets, one of the most important feature that I can think of is of ‘Capital Raising’ – after all most of the companies do need capital to invest for their long term prospects.
-Companies can raise it by issuing two types of instruments – Equities and Bonds, as learned in financial analyst course.
+When we talk about capital markets, one of the most important feature that I can think of is of ‘Capital Raising’ - after all most of the companies do need capital to invest for their long term prospects.
+Companies can raise it by issuing two types of instruments – Equities and Bonds, as learned in the financial analyst course.

 The issuance is done via a process called Initial Public Offer.
 As part of the process, companies need to prepare a document called a Prospectus.

 A prospectus is a legal document (filed with the regulator of the respective country) that is an invitation to the general public to buy securities from the company.
 As a document, it contains a lot of information about the company – from the history to its present – including the reason for raising capital.
 In other words, the main aim for such a document is to help all potential investors in making an informed investment decision on whether they should or shouldn’t invest in the company.
 Prospectus’ are generally very lengthy as they need to contain all the requisite information (can run into 700+ pages).

 Some of the main sections of a prospectus include:

 - Competitors of the firm and their impact

 - Other factors in the economy that will impact the firm

 - Only the true nature of the company businesses should be disclosed